Trump's new travel ban blocked: What you need to know

 Iraq was removed from the list of banned countries, and the new version also exempts green card and visa holders.
 Contentious language referring to religious minorities was also removed.

-But US District Court Judge Derrick Watson issued a Temporary Restraining Order (TRO) after concluding that the ban was unconstitutional, a view based largely on discriminatory comments made by Trump himself.
+But US District Court Judge Derrick Watson in Hawaii issued a Temporary Restraining Order (TRO) after concluding that the ban was unconstitutional, a view based largely on discriminatory comments made by Trump himself.

 The Justice Department said it will defend the new travel ban.